Shopify/theme-tools/packages/liquid-html-parser/README.md

 ## You should know

-Because Liquid is very permissive, things like the `name` of an HTML may have a surprising type: an array of `LiquidVariableOutput | TextNode`.
+Because Liquid is very permissive, things like the `name` of an HTML tag may have a surprising type: an array of `LiquidVariableOutput | TextNode`.

 This is because the following use cases are supported by the parser: